 Our degree programs have drawn up the action guideline and the activity levels as below based on the the state of future activities of the university.

-Action Guideline of the Degree Programs in Systems and Information Engineering to prevent the spread of the novel coronavirus (COVID-19)（August 23, 2021～）
+Action Guideline of the Degree Programs in Systems and Information Engineering to prevent the spread of the novel coronavirus (COVID-19)（July 1, 2022～）

-With the most careful consideration of the spread of the infection,
+Administrative staff work as usual with the most careful consideration of the spread of the infection.

 As a result of the COVID-19 epidemic, our university has revised the academic calendar for AY 2020 on March 26 and decided to begin classes on April 27 (Monday).
 Furthermore, the following policies were announced as measures for the spring semester on April 1: (1) students who are currently spending their time at their family home, etc. should stay their instead of moving to the university; (2) class subjects offered in the ABC modules of the spring semester shall be basically conducted online; (3) only in the case of laboratories where the faculty member has an idea of the health condition of the students on a daily basis, it shall be possible to carry out experiments, class exercises, etc. in small groups on the condition that they are not in closed spaces with poor ventilation and after everyone wore masks and took their body temperature.